SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Altogether, this study considers how this machine learning and interactive data science approach may understand existing food system policy structures in the context of climate projections.
 Towards that end, we release our software under permissive open source licenses and make interactive tools available publicly at https://ag-adaptation-study.org to further interrogate these results.
 These visualizations also allow readers to explore alternatives to key analysis parameters presented in this paper.
 This work may help inform agriculture policy response to continued climate change.

-# Data availability statement
-Our software and pipeline source code [@pottinger_data_2024] as well as our model training data and simulation outputs [@pottinger_data_2024-1] are available on Zenodo as open source / creative common licensed resources.
-A hosted version of our software is available publicly at https://ag-adaptation-study.org.

 # Acknowledgements
 Study funded by the Eric and Wendy Schmidt Center for Data Science and Environment at the University of California, Berkeley.
 We have no conflicts of interest to disclose.
 Using yield estimation data from @lobell_scalable_2015 and @deines_million_2021 with our thanks to David Lobell for permission.
 We also wish to thank Magali de Bruyn, Jiajie Kong, Kevin Koy, and Ciera Martinez for conversation regarding these results.
 Thanks to Color Brewer [@brewer_colorbrewer_2013] and Public Sans [@general_services_administration_public_2024].

+**Data availability statement**: Our software and pipeline source code [@pottinger_data_2024] as well as our model training data and simulation outputs [@pottinger_data_2024-1] are available on Zenodo as open source / creative common licensed resources.
+A hosted version of our software is available publicly at https://ag-adaptation-study.org.

 # Works Cited